 By Grace Thornton

-For starters, he wouldn’t have met his wife, Allison, at a BCM student week at Ridgecrest in North Carolina.
+For starters, he wouldn’t have met his wife, Marie, at a BCM student week at Ridgecrest in North Carolina.

 But he also likely wouldn’t have grown in his walk with God the way he did, or develop a sense of calling to missions — or move his family to Brazil.

-BCM also grew a strong love for missions in Bonds’ heart.
-He served as a student summer missionary to western Canada, and during his time there God clarified his call to ministry, Bonds said.
+BCM also grew a strong love for missions in Rossins’ heart.
+He served as a student summer missionary to western Canada, and during his time there God clarified his call to ministry, Rossin said.
 After he graduated from Auburn, he enrolled at Samford University’s Beeson Divinity School in Birmingham.

 He served nearly a decade total as the associate campus minister at the University of South Alabama in Mobile, then at Auburn University before feeling a tug toward the international missions field.